How The Founder Of Mother’s Day Ended Up In A Sanitarium Paid For By Greeting Card And Flower Companies

 Born on May 1, 1864, in Grafton, West Virginia, Anna Jarvis’ home stands today as a museum.
 It celebrates the rich cultural history of Anna Jarvis and her mother Ann (sometimes referred to as Mother Jarvis) and how the two were inspired to celebrate mothers in the United States.
 While many today think of Mother’s Day as a time to send flowers, cards, and candy to their mothers, the history behind the holiday holds a deeper meaning.

-It was Anna’s mother, Ann who refused to take sides during the Civil War and opened her home as a hospitable place to help wounded soldiers on both sides.
+It was Anna’s mother, Ann, who refused to take sides during the Civil War and opened her home as a hospitable place to help wounded soldiers on both sides.
 Ann Jarvis believed that mothers were the key to initiating peace.
 She had seen first hand the ravages of war as it devastated families and destroyed husbands and sons.
 Ann Jarvis believed that women across the United States could join together and initiate peace.
 She organized many women’s movements and clubs geared towards mothers and had started the Mother’s Day of Peace shortly before her death.

 Though Ann Jarvis died before seeing Mother’s Day a national holiday, her daughter Anna vowed to take up the cause.
-She sent letters contacted officials, delivered speeches and ultimately proved invaluable in getting legislation passed to make Mother’s Day a national holiday.
-According to a report by Bzz Feed, Anna Jarvis wasn’t just the founder of Mother’s Day, but she wanted to own and control the holiday as well.
+She sent letters, contacted officials, delivered speeches and ultimately proved invaluable in getting legislation passed to make Mother’s Day a national holiday.
+According to a report by Buzzfeed, Anna Jarvis wasn’t just the founder of Mother’s Day, but she wanted to own and control the holiday as well.

 Simply put, Anna Jarvis didn’t like the commercial aspect the holiday was taking.
 Candy retailers, flower companies, and even Hallmark began making a pretty penny after demand for Mother’s Day cards became common.

 Jarvis felt people needed to write letters, give mom a day off and find ways to honor their mother for her hard work.
-The idea that people couldn’t write a heartfelt letter of thanks and appreciation but needed to buy a card made her livid.
+The idea that people couldn’t write a heartfelt letter of thanks and appreciation, but needed to buy a card made her livid.
 As Mother’s Day became more commercialized, Anna Jarvis fought harder to stop it.
 Watch the Transit TV teacher explain Jarvis’ hatred for the holiday she created in the video below.

-Simply put, Anna Jarvis didn’t like the commercial aspect the holiday was taking.
-Candy retailers, flower companies, and even Hallmark began making a pretty penny after demand for Mother’s Day cards became common.
-Jarvis felt people needed to write letters, give mom a day off and find ways to honor their mother for her hard work.
-The idea that people couldn’t write a heartfelt letter of thanks and appreciation but needed to buy a card made her livid.
-As Mother’s Day became more commercialized, Anna Jarvis fought harder to stop it.
-Watch the Transit TV teacher explain Jarvis’ hatred for the holiday she created in the video below.

 Take a Virtual Tour of the Anna Jarvis House

 In the following video, you can hear the story of Mother’s Day, Anna Jarvis, and how she ended up in a sanitarium paid for by those who worked for greeting cards and flower companies.
-When Anna Jarvis championed Mother’s Day as a holiday she had garnered support from many people.
+When Anna Jarvis championed Mother’s Day as a holiday, she had garnered support from many people.
 Once she declared that Mother’s Day was polluted by commercialization, she used just as much tenacity as she showed in getting the holiday passed in its hopeful repeal.
-Bzz Feed reported the following.
+Buzzfeed reported the following.

 “At one time, Jarvis reportedly had 33 Mother’s Day–related lawsuits pending.
 No one was immune from her stranglehold on the holiday — not even the president’s wife.
 Eleanor Roosevelt was the honorary chair of the Golden Rule Foundation, which sponsored a fund for needy mothers and their children.
 Jarvis claimed the organization was trespassing on her cause and commercializing the day, and threatened to sue.”